What Is Soursop and How Do You Eat It?

 Where to Buy Soursop

-You likely won't find soursop at commercial supermarkets or big-box stores.
-To buy soursop, you'll need to head to your local international grocery store or market.
+Although the fruit does grow in some warmer areas of the United States, you likely won't find soursop at commercial supermarkets or big-box stores.
+To buy soursop, you'll probably need to head to your local international grocery store or market.

 You'll find it in the produce section along with other tropical fruits and vegetables.
 Ripe soursop will be more yellow than green, and soft to the touch.
 Store it in the fridge for up to four days.